Accelerated inference of microlensed gravitational waves with machine learning: GW lensing

 In the GO limit ($w\gg1$), the amplification factor gets a contribution only from the stationary points of the Fermat potential, where the images are formed.
 However, in the WO regime ($w\sim1$), the full diffraction integral needs to be evaluated, which for most types of lenses cannot be done analytically.
-A set of numerical algorithms is packaged in \glow{} to evaluate this integral efficiently for various lens models \cite{Villarrubia-Rojo:2024xcj}. \footnote{The \glow{} code is publicly available at \url{https://github.com/miguelzuma/GLoW_public}. } The diffracted signal thus encodes the information about the lens properties and allows one to probe dark and baryonic matter in the Universe~\cite{Urrutia:2021qak,Tambalo:2022wlm,Savastano:2023spl,GilChoi:2023qrz,Zumalacarregui:2024ocb,Vujeva:2025nwg,Brando:2024inp}.
+A set of numerical algorithms is packaged in \glow{} to evaluate this integral efficiently for various lens models~\cite{Villarrubia-Rojo:2024xcj}. \footnote{The \glow{} code is publicly available at \url{https://github.com/miguelzuma/GLoW_public} } The diffracted signal thus encodes the information about the lens properties and allows one to probe dark and baryonic matter in the Universe~\cite{Urrutia:2021qak,Tambalo:2022wlm,Savastano:2023spl,GilChoi:2023qrz,Zumalacarregui:2024ocb,Vujeva:2025nwg,Brando:2024inp}.

 Many models are used to describe the mass distribution of lenses~\cite{Keeton:2001ss}.
-In the simplest case, point-lens models, representing compact objects such as planets, stars, or black holes, allow for analytical treatment of the lensing properties \cite{Jow:2020rcy}.
-More complex astrophysical lenses, such as galaxies or clusters, are described using extended profiles like the Singular Isothermal Sphere (SIS) \cite{hinshaw1987gravitational}, Navarro-Frenk-White (NFW) \cite{Navarro:1996gj}.
+In the simplest case, point lens models, representing compact objects such as planets, stars, or black holes, allow for analytical treatment of the lensing properties~\cite{Jow:2020rcy}.
+More complex astrophysical lenses, such as galaxies or clusters, are described using extended profiles like the Singular Isothermal Sphere~\cite{hinshaw1987gravitational} and Navarro-Frenk-White~\cite{Navarro:1996gj}.
 Even then, realistic representations require the superposition of many such simple lenses, often including additional deformations (ellipticity, multipolar structure).
-The $F(w)$ computations become much more expensive for extended lenses, and ML can be particularly helpful in such cases.
+The $F(w)$ computations become much more expensive for extended lenses, and machine learning can be particularly helpful in such cases.